Florin Halagian

-Playing career
+Club career

 Halagian was born on 7 March 1939 in Bucharest, Romania and began playing junior-level football in 1950 at local club Dinamo where he was taught by coaches such as Colea Vâlcov, Petre Steinbach and Ion Nedelescu.
 In 1957 he started his senior career at Divizia B club, Progresul CPCS București for which he scored four goals.
 After one year he left the club to go to Pompierul București.

 In 1959, he switched teams again, joining Dinamo Pitești with whom he was promoted to Divizia A in 1961.
 He made his debut and scored his first goal in the competition on 20 August under coach Ștefan Vasile in a 4–3 loss to eventual champions, Dinamo București.
 Halagian made 23 appearances in his first top-league season, but the team was relegated at the end of it, and he was also teammate with a young Nicolae Dobrin.
 The team from Pitești managed to get promoted back to the first league after only one season, but he left them in the middle of that season to go and play for Dinamo București.
 He made no league appearances for The Red Dogs, playing only half an hour in the Cupa României.

 Halagain (bottom row, first from left) with Dinamo București in the 1963–64 season.

 In 1964, he signed with Petrolul Ploiești where he scored once in seven matches.
 For the 1964–65 season he went to play for Minerul Baia Mare, scoring twice in 22 games, and the team was relegated at the end of it.
 In 1965, Halagian came back to Dinamo Pitești, but left the club shortly, as he played a single game, to join Divizia B club, Politehnica București.
-In 1969 he arrived at Vagonul Arad where on 30 March he made his last Divizia A appearance in a 2–1 home loss to Universitatea Cluj, having a total of 58 matches with eight goals scored in the competition.
+In 1969 he arrived at Vagonul Arad where on 30 March he made his last Divizia A appearance in a 2–1 home loss to Universitatea Cluj, totaling 58 matches with eight goals in the competition.
 Vagonul was also relegated at the end of the season.

+International career

+Halagian played two games in 1962 for Romania's under-23 team, making his debut in a 5–4 win over Ethiopia against whom he scored once.
+His second game was a 1–0 loss to Germany.